 Developing the reporting process is important but educating users on the process is just as imperative.
 Whether through formal awareness training, response testing, email alerting or other training tactics, it is critical that users know they are empowered.
 A seemingly perfect reporting process will do very little to benefit your email security program if its key stakeholders—your email users–don’t use it or understand how it benefits them.

 2. Monitor metrics and make necessary adjustments.

 To maintain your email security program, you must review your metrics and key performance indicators (KPIs) regularly.
 Think strategically about who should be involved in implementing your security program, and how they should monitor, analyze and determine its effectiveness.
-While many security programs have reporting that easily integrate email security metrics, identifying who should receive the data and what should be done with it is key.
+While many security programs have reporting that easily integrates email security metrics, identifying who should receive the data and what should be done with it is key.

 One rule of thumb is that the data should always be reviewed by a resource with the power to influence change in that area.
 For example, metrics on the source location of blocked emails may be reviewed by a security analyst who is empowered to block or quarantine all incoming emails from that specific source IP if there is a spike in malicious traffic from that location.
 At the same time, the total number of tickets reporting phishing emails that users interact with may go to IT management, who can then work with the training department to enhance the organization’s user phishing training or implement a multi-factor authentication initiative.